What are the optimal Communications job titles?

 Chief Communications Officer

-A Chief Communications Officer, or a COO, is responsible for leading the communications or public relations department for an organization.
-A Chief Communications Officer works with senior management to develop and implement communications strategies and goals.
+A Chief Communications Officer, or a CCO, is responsible for leading the communications or public relations department for an organization.
+A CCO works with senior management to develop and implement communications strategies and goals.
 A Chief Communications Officer acts as a spokesperson for an organization by responding to media requests and making public appearances to speak about the mission of their organization.

 # of job title searches per month: 80